osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 4. Meet with the applicant
 5. Complete the onboarding process

+If the applicant doesn't respond to the request for the meeting, see the instructions for follow-up below.

 ### Special Cases

 Check to see if the account request falls under one of these special cases.
 If so, please follow the [Account Creation Flowchart](https://docs.google.com/spreadsheets/d/1x-ttoFxE7VlMUKyEKa_u454yd_UIdFgiLfdJj0zcBkM/edit?usp=drive_web&ouid=107104347624934509720) to route correctly.